worksasdesigned/1D-RGB-Invader/README.md

 ## 🚀 How to Flash (Upload Code)

+copy the code from .ino file over the new created project.
+There are 2 Versions.
+1D_NOsound.ino  ---> no sound , speaker required
+1DRGB_invader.ino ---> full version of the game

 ⚠️ The Lolin S2 Mini can be tricky to enter upload mode.

 ### Cable Check